lucalves/food/README.md

 # food

-App created with Expo that displays a list of restaurants using the Axios library with the API request.
+App created with Expo that displays a list of restaurants using the axios library with the API request.

 ## Screenshots 📸